carbon-design-system/design-system-website/src/content/components/accordion/style.md

 ## Structure

 There is no limit to the height of an open row, however, the padding specs below should be followed.
 The width of an Accordion varies based on the content, layout, and page design.
-The chevron icon may be found on the [iconography](/style/iconography/library) library page.
+The chevron icon can be found on the [iconography](/style/iconography/library) library page.

 | HEIGHT       | PX | REM   |
 |--------------|----|-------|